-For Financial Year 2019/20
+For Financial Year 2021/22

 The Modern Slavery Act 2015 came in to force on the 29th of October 2015, with the aim of reducing and preventing modern slavery and human trafficking.
 All commercial organisations operating in the UK, with a turnover of £36 million or greater are required to publish, or make available, a Modern Slavery and Human Trafficking Statement.
 Every organisation’s Modern Slavery and Human Trafficking Statement must be reviewed, updated, and re-published each financial year.
 This statement sets out Sync’s actions to understand all potential modern slavery risks related to its business, and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.

-GBM Digital Technologies LTD [GBM] is an ICT hardware and services provider, providing technology-oriented products and services to consumers, businesses, educational establishments, charities, and public sector bodies.
+Sync is an ICT hardware and software reseller, and services provider.
+Sync provides technology-oriented products and services to consumers, businesses, educational establishments, charities, and public sector bodies.

-Policies – Board of Directors
+Policies: Board of Directors

-Investigations & Due Diligence – Board of Directors
+Investigations & Due Diligence: Board of Directors

-Training – Board of Directors
+Training: Board of Directors

 Sync operates the following policies that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations: